 This past spring semester I was balancing three part-time jobs while still being a full-time student.
 This has also meant that I have made the mental decision to limit the amount of waste full spending that I have.

 Although this may sound extreme it really has not been that bad for me because I find other (free) sources of happiness.
-However, because I am laser focus on my financial goals and do work very hard for my money I oftentimes have a hard time letting it go.
+However, because I am laser-focused on my financial goals and do work very hard for my money, I oftentimes have a hard time letting it go.
 Giving starts to feel like a burden.

 This oftentimes puts me in uncomfortable situations with my parents and extended family in Cameroon.
 Although I am not explicitly asked to give money to my extended family in Africa, I oftentimes feel this burden.